theMariusK/themariusk.github.io/_posts/2025-11-27-linux-engineering.md

 make -j 2
 {% endhighlight %}

-Now what we built the image, we can proceed with downloading a Debian image which will be used to run this custom Kernel, it can be found here: [Debian][debian]
+Now that we built the image, we can proceed with downloading a Debian image which will be used to run this custom Kernel, it can be found here: [Debian][debian]

-Finally, I have made a simple script to run our Debian Image with custom Kernel:
+Finally, we will use QEMU/KVM to run the image as a virtual machine, for that we will need the tools (`sudo apt install qemu-system-x86`), after all the things was taken care of, I have made a simple script to run our Debian Image with custom Kernel:
 {% highlight ruby %}
 # run_custom_kernel.sh
 #!/bin/bash